mrmeizongo/Xpilot/README.md

 Throttle is always under manual control.
 Signal wire for throttle goes directly to ESC for motor control.

 Rate/Expo should NOT be used for Rate(2)/Stabilize(3) flight modes.
-You can however the mode switch on your transmitter to enable Rate/Expo in passthrough(1) flight mode.
+You can however configure Rate/Expo for passthrough(1) flight mode.

 Even though a calibration function is provided(recommended), the MPU6050 does not really need to be calibrated as long as it passes the self test function.
 Uncomment SELF_TEST_ACCEL_GYRO in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) to enable.
 Be sure to comment it when done.
 Uncomment IMU_DEBUG in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h) and place the plane on a level surface to view the reported(roll, pitch, and yaw) sensor values.
 Adjust IMU_XXX_TRIM(pitch and roll) values to bring reported values to as close to zero as possible.
 This might require several attempts.
 Aim for a +/- .5 value when plane is placed on a level surface and held still.